dewgong64/ThemeCafe/docs/themecreation/themes/animated/Scrolling.md

         1280x720 or less, anything higher is more likely to crash on console

-    - Right click the texture you are going to replace
+    - Right-click the texture you are going to replace
     - Click Replace
     - Select your image